 Extensions granted annually to non-EEA students appear in Figure 5.
 Refusals have been relatively rare, although they have been higher during the initial stages of the Points-Based System than previously.
 Note that these data refer to extensions granted to remain in the UK as students, and do not include students who extend their stay through transfer to work or family routes.

 Students not only have shorter stays, but they also bring fewer dependents than other categories of migrants.
 The ratio of main applicants to dependents awarded Tier 4 Student visas is approximately 10:1 (slightly more than one dependent visa is granted entry for every 10 main applicant student visas).
-For Tier 1 and Tier 2 labour migrants the ratio has typically been closer to 10:8.
+For Tier 2 labour migrants the ratio historically has ranged between 10:6.5 and 10:8.

 The usual inconsistencies among different sources of data on UK migration flows apply to the estimation of student migration.
-The sources of data include Home Office Immigration Statistics, estimates from the International Passenger Survey, and changes in the population of foreign students in the UK estimated by the quarterly Labour Force Survey.
+The sources of data include Home Office and LTIM estimates from the International Passenger Survey, and changes in the population of foreign students in the UK estimated by the quarterly Labour Force Survey.